-For landfill closures and containment projects, there are direct and indirect costs that should be considered when preparing a HDPE liner cost estimate.
-Costs include the purchase price as well as the cost of transporting, installing, and maintaining the liner.
-Liner monitoring and maintenance is one aspect that is often overlooked but is essential when calculating the total cost of the liner throughout the expected lifetime of the project.
+For landfill closures and containment projects, direct and indirect costs should be considered when preparing an HDPE liner cost estimate.
+Costs include the purchase price and the cost of transporting, installing, and maintaining the liner.
+Liner monitoring and maintenance is one aspect that is often overlooked but is essential when calculating the liner’s total cost throughout the project’s expected lifetime.

 HDPE liner cost estimates: Estimating direct costs

 For purposes of this article, we will bundle the purchase, transportation, and installation of HDPE liner as direct costs.
 There are several factors that can affect these costs.
 The first factor is distance.
 Due to the large-scale nature of most landfill closure and containment projects, the amount of material required can be costly to transport.
 One of the easiest ways to manage the cost of transportation is to reduce the distance between the supplier and the project site.
 Some manufacturers like AGRU America have factories strategically positioned across the United States for easier access.

 The second factor is project site conditions.
 Hard-to-reach construction sites can also expect an increase to the cost of transportation.
 Site-specific conditions like a high total surface area can increase the cost of installation.
 However, the liner’s properties like weight, flexibility, and durability beneficially affect transportation and installation costs.
 HDPE liner is far cheaper to install thanks to its light weight and high flexibility, which make it easier to manipulate.
 These properties drastically reduce the number of hours it takes to unload the material and rollout the liner across the installation site.

 Beyond direct costs, most materials also have associated indirect costs such as quality control, inspections, and repairs.

 HDPE liner cost estimates: Estimating indirect costs